PX4/PX4-user_guide/en/sim_gazebo_gz/gazebo-models.md

 As PX4-gazebo-models is included in PX4 as a submodule, no additional work is required with a "normal" Gazebo `make` target, such as `make px4_sitl gz_x500`.

 For standalone builds you first have obtain the [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo) script, and then it will fetch the models and worlds to `~/.simulation-gazebo` if that directory is not present.
-The build system won't automatically update the local copy again if the `.simulation-gazebo` folder is detected, but you can force it to update to the latest models and vehicles by passing the `overwrite` flag to the script.
-The resulting command will look something like:

 ## simulation-gazebo (Standalone Simulation Start-up Script)